adobe/aem-brackets-extension/README.md

 * bidirectional synchronisation.

 ## Requirements
-AEM Sightly Brackets Extension supports Brackets version greater or equal than sprint 38.
+AEM Sightly Brackets Extension supports Brackets versions greater or equal than sprint 38.
 You can download a new Brackets version from [brackets.io](http://brackets.io "Brackets - The Free, Open Source Code Editor for the Web").

 ## How to Install the AEM Sightly Brackets Extension
 1. Open Brackets.
 In menu **File**, select **Extension Manager…**